PineappleIOnic/NeonNetwork_Public/README.md

 # NeonNetwork Source Code
 [![pipeline status](https://gitlab.com/PineappleIOnic/NeonNetwork/badges/master/pipeline.svg)]

-NeonNetwork is a off the grid social media, promoting anonyminity and modern values
+NeonNetwork was an attempt at an social media
   - Built on a scaleable interface
   - Powered by Django